Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 By multiplying and dividing the integrand by the variational distribution \( q_{\boldsymbol{\phi}}(\mathbf{z}|\mathbf{x}, \mathbf{y}) \), the conditional log-likelihood can be expressed as an expectation over this distribution:

 Applying Jensen's inequality to the logarithm of the expectation, we have a variational lower bound (ELBO) on the conditional log-likelihood~\cite{kingma2013auto}:

 This expression can be decomposed into two interpretable components: a reconstruction term that encourages accurate generation of the target modality \( \mathbf{y} \), and a KL divergence term that regularizes the approximate posterior to remain close to the prior.
 In other words, we approximate the conditional log-likelihood \( \log p(\mathbf{y}|\mathbf{x}) \) by maximizing the reconstruction term and minimizing the KL divergence.
-As such, the training loss function of the CVAE is given by:
+Accordingly, the following objective is adopted as the base training loss of the CVAE module:

-It is worth noting that the KL divergence in (\ref{eq:cvae-loss}) is computationally infeasible due to the conditional prior distribution \( p(\mathbf{z}|\mathbf{x}) \).
-To simplify training and ensure tractability of the loss function, the conditional prior can be relaxed to a fixed distribution, i.e., \( p(\mathbf{z}|\mathbf{x}) = p\left( \mathbf{z} \right) = \mathcal{N}(\mathbf{0}, \mathbf{I}) \), making the latent variable \( \mathbf{z} \) statistically independent of the input \( \mathbf{x} \)~\cite{NIPS2015_8d55a249,kingma2014semi}.
-Therefore, the loss function in (\ref{eq:cvae-loss}) can be efficiently optimized using stochastic gradient descent in conjunction with the reparameterization trick, which enables backpropagation through the sampling process~\cite{NIPS2015_8d55a249}.